How to Seal a Restraining Order

 Step-by-step: how this usually works

-1. Confirm your posture: whether the case ended with a final injunction granted, denied, dismissed, or never reached a contested final hearing.
+For example, note whether the court granted, denied, dismissed, or never reached a contested final hearing.

 FAQs: sealing or expunging an injunction in Florida